syncthing/docs/specs/bep-v1.rst

 This informational message provides information about the cluster configuration as it pertains to the current connection.
-A Cluster Config message MUST be the first message sent on a BEP connection.
+A Cluster Config message MUST be the first post authentication message sent on a BEP connection.
 Additional Cluster Config messages MUST NOT be sent after the initial exchange.

 Protocol Buffer Schema
 ~~~~~~~~~~~~~~~~~~~~~~